Search a title or topic

 Monthly+

 How did the richest people on the planet make their billions?
+Find out with the Good Bad Billionaire podcast - now with a chance for you to have your say.
 Make up your minds whether you think they are good, bad or just another billionaire.
-Good Bad Billionaire is the podcast that analyses the minds, motives and money of some of the world's wealthiest individuals.
-The BBC’s Business Editor, Simon Jack, and journalist and author Zing Tsjeng explore the lives of the super-rich and famous, tracking their wealth, philanthropy, business ethics and success.
-From iconic celebrities and secr ...
+In each episode of Good Bad Billionaire, BBC Business Editor Simon Jack and journalist and author Zing Tsjeng analyse the lives of the super-rich, and try to understand what motivates billionaires like Kim Kardashian and Oprah Winfrey.
+From acting-giant tu ...

 continue reading